 - 14.4.1 Maintaining a knowledge base within the discipline is an ongoing process.
 There is an appendix following this manual with suggested reading materials that cover the discipline as a whole, with many of the treatises covering multiple topics and sections.
 The discipline also maintains an ongoing and continually updated technical library.
 This will be referenced in the appendix as well.
-Refer to this for citations and references to support the answers to the exercises within this training manual. - 14.4.2 The Analyst in Training must describe how instrument records are maintained.
+Refer to this for citations and references to support the answers to the exercises within this training manual. - 14.4.2 The Analyst in Training must describe how instrument records are maintained. - 14.4.3 The trainee must be able to demonstrate what steps are to be taken if an instrument fails inspection and needs repair.

 Volatiles Analysis Training Manual-Breath

 Instrument Inspection -

-Competency Test Page 30 of 34
+Competency Test Page 28 of 31